This 7 part series is accompanied by BETHvids featuring tips regarding buying, selling and the real estate industry in general.

 To learn more about my real estate sales or nonprofit (WHAT MATTERS), to book a time to utilize my free community meeting space (“Open House” in the Middle of Main building on Main Street), to schedule a no-cost social media video to promote your business/group or cause, or to discuss my listing your property (which makes all of my charity efforts possible), visit my website at www.whatmattersw2.com or give me a call at 540-671-6145!

-Real estate and community news with Jen Avery, REALTOR
+Community News & Real Estate (November 2022) with Jen Avery, REALTOR

 Humane Society of Warren County